-- 1. Students enrolled in the Master's in ABA or the ABA Advanced Certificate must maintain a cumulative grade point average of 3.0 or above (on a 4.00 scale); - 2.
-The Graduate Committee on Academic Standards will be notified if a student falls below a 3.0 grade point average; - Students who receive a course grade below 3.0 may repeat said course one time; failure to achieve a 3.0 on the second attempt will be grounds for academic dismissal; - 4.
-Students who are found to have engaged in unethical conduct during SED 714: Supervised Practicum and Seminar in Applied Behavior Analysis will automatically fail the course.
-Depending upon the circumstances, a determination may be made for students to reenroll in the course in a subsequent semester.
+- Students enrolled in the Master's Degree, Advanced Certificate, and the Non-Degree Programs must maintain a cumulative grade point average of 3.0 or above (on a 4.00 scale); - 2.
+The Graduate Committee on Academic Standards will be notified if a student falls below a 3.0 grade point average;

+- Students who receive a course grade below 3.0 may repeat said course one time; failure to achieve a 3.0 on the second attempt will be grounds for academic dismissal; - 4.
+Failure to achieve a 3.0 in two or more courses will be grounds for academic dismissal; - 5.
+Students who violate the BACB (R) Professional and Ethical Compliance Code for Behavior Analysts during their academic coursework or experience hour accrual will be subject to sanctions up to and including academic dismissal; - Students who have an Incomplete (I) grade in two or more courses may be prevented from registering for additional coursework until the incomplete grades are resolved.